Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - flash memory where the binary is stored
   - the binary contains all the code to run
   - the code is run directly from flash
-  - the binary have specific formats (e.g. ELF)
+  - the binary have a specific format (e.g. ELF)
 - RAM memory to store data during execution

 Microcontroller boot sequence.
-The text section of the binary contains different infromation:
+The text section of the binary contains different information:
-- Interrupt Vector Table, fixed size table containing
+- Interrupt Vector Table (IVT), fixed size table containing
   - initial stack pointer
   - address for the reset handler
   - addresses of interrupt service routines